-Sanders narrowly beats Buttigieg in New Hampshire Democratic primary as Biden lags badly
+Sanders narrowly beats Buttigieg in New Hampshire Democratic primary, Biden finishes fifth

-MANCHESTER, N.H. - Bernie Sanders narrowly won New Hampshire’s Democratic presidential primary on Tuesday, solidifying his front-runner status in the White House race and dealing a setback to moderate rival Joe Biden, who finished in a disappointing fifth place.
+MANCHESTER, N.H. - Bernie Sanders narrowly won New Hampshire’s Democratic presidential primary on Tuesday, solidifying his front-runner status in the White House race and dealing a setback to moderate rival Joe Biden, who finished a disappointing fifth.

-Moderate Pete Buttigieg, the 38-year-old former mayor of South Bend, Indiana, finished a close second after edging out Sanders in last week’s chaotic and disputed first nominating contest in Iowa.
-Both campaigns have asked for a partial recanvass of Iowa results.
+Pete Buttigieg, the former mayor of South Bend, Indiana, who narrowly edged out Sanders in last week’s messy Iowa caucuses, came in a close second, after splitting much of the centrist vote with Senator Amy Klobuchar.

-Sanders, a progressive senator from neighboring Vermont, prevailed after fending off attacks from rivals who warned his far-left views would lead the party to defeat in the Nov.
+Sanders, a progressive senator from neighboring Vermont, prevailed after fending off attacks from rivals who warned his left-wing views would lead the party to defeat in the Nov.
 3 election against Republican President Donald Trump.

 “This victory here is the beginning of the end for Donald Trump,” Sanders told supporters in Manchester, New Hampshire.

-Sanders’ supporters booed when Buttigieg’s post-primary speech was shown on screens, and chanted “Wall Street Pete.”
+In a sign of the growing rivalry between Sanders, the 78-year-old self-professed democratic socialist, and Buttigieg, a 38-year-old moderate, Sanders’ supporters booed and chanted “Wall Street Pete!” when Buttigieg’s post-primary speech was shown on screens.

-It was also a good night for Senator Amy Klobuchar, who rode a wave of momentum from a strong debate on Friday into a third-place finish.
+It was also a good night for Klobuchar, who rode a wave of momentum from a strong debate on Friday into a third-place finish.
+But Senator Elizabeth Warren, who was considered a favorite in New Hampshire until a few months ago, finished fourth, which cast further doubt over her continued viability as the progressive alternative to Sanders.

+The results provided no clear answers for Democrats trying to decide whether their best choice to challenge Trump would be a moderate like Buttigieg, Klobuchar or Biden, or a progressive like Sanders and Warren, who represents neighboring Massachusetts.

+Turnout in New Hampshire approached the record 287,000 who cast ballots in the 2008 Democratic primary, when the battle between Barack Obama and Hillary Clinton energized the party.
+That could ease Democratic concerns about the smaller-than-expected turnout in Iowa.

+He also faces competition from Michael Bloomberg, the billionaire former New York mayor who is skipping the four early voting states in February and pouring resources into much larger, delegate-rich states such as California that will vote on March 3, known as Super Tuesday.

+Sanders had 26% of the vote and Buttigieg had 25% with more than 91 percent of precincts reporting.
+Klobuchar had 20%, Warren 9% and Biden 8%.

 Biden fared poorly in two previous runs for president before winning election in 2008 as President Barack Obama’s No. 2.
 He hopes to stay afloat this time until the Feb.
-29 contest in South Carolina and a series of contests in other Southern states on Super Tuesday on March 3, where his support among African Americans will be a strength.
+29 contest in South Carolina and a series of contests in other Southern states on Super Tuesday, where his support among African Americans will be a strength.

 Without strong showings there, his race could be over.

 “It ain’t over, man.
-It’s just getting started,” Biden told supporters in South Carolina.
+It’s just getting started,” an energetic Biden told supporters in South Carolina.

-U.S. Senator Elizabeth Warren, a progressive ally of Sanders who was considered a favorite in New Hampshire three months ago, also had a bad night.
-She finished fourth, and also will face questions about her continued viability.
+“We just heard from the first two of the 50 states,” he said.
+“Where I come from, that’s the opening bell, not the closing bell.
+And the fight to end Donald Trump’s presidency is just beginning.”

 For Sanders, who won New Hampshire in 2016 with 60% of the vote against eventual nominee Hillary Clinton, the results offered new momentum but not the overwhelming win he had hoped for given his history in the state.
 Exit polls showed he only won about two-thirds of his 2016 primary supporters.